 In some circumstances, a child may have returned to the care of their parent/carer before advice has been received from Victoria Police or DHHS Child Protection.
-In these circumstances, a school should not share any information with the parent/carer which may place the child or any other person at risk, or where the child is a mature minor.
+In these circumstances, staff members of Our Lady Star of the Sea School should not share any information with the parent/carer that may place the child or any other person at risk, or where the child is a mature minor.

-For detailed guidance on how to have this conversation with a parent or carer, refer to Protect: Identifying and Responding to All Forms of Abuse in Victorian Schools.
+For detailed guidance on how to have this conversation with a parent or carer, refer to PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools.